 - Peel the cucumber, if desired; cut the cucumber in half lengthwise, then crosswise into ¼-inch-thick half-moons.

 - Juice half the lemon; cut the remaining half into wedges for garnish.
 [Juice 1 lemon; cut the remaining lemon into wedges.]

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal, keeping the white and green parts separate.
 Set aside the green parts for garnish.

 In a medium bowl, combine the cucumber with as much shichimi togarashi as you like and season generously to taste with salt.
-Let stand, stirring occasionally, until the cucumber is slightly softened, 10 to 12 minutes.
+Let stand, stirring occasionally, for 10 to 12 minutes.

 In another medium bowl, combine the seafood, lemon juice, half the sesame-ginger marinade base, and white parts of the scallions and season generously to taste with salt and pepper (set aside the remaining marinade for serving).
 Let stand, stirring occasionally, until the flavors combine, 10 to 12 minutes.

 Transfer the rice to individual bowls and top with the cucumber, seafood, carrots, and nori strips.
 Garnish the seafood with the sesame seeds and green parts of the scallions.
 Serve the lemon wedges and remaining marinade alongside.